mysto/python-fpe/README.md

 print("Decrypted: " + decrypted)

 ```

-## Usage
+## Testing

-FPE can be used for sensitive data tokenization, especially with PCI and cryptographically reversible tokens.
-This implementation does not provide any guarantees regarding PCI DSS or other validation.

-FF3 is a Feistel ciphers, and Feistel ciphers are initialized with a radix representing an alphabet.
-Practial radix limits of 36 in Java means the following radix values are typical:
-* radix 10: digits 0..9
-* radix 26: alphabetic a-z
-* radix 36: alphanumeric 0..9, a-z

-Special characters and international character sets, such as those found in UTF-8, would require a larger radix, and are not supported.

-It's important to note that, as with any cryptographic package, managing and protecting the key appropriately to your situation is crucial.
-This package does not provide any guarantees regarding the key in memory.
+There are official [test vectors](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/examples/ff3samples.pdf) for FF3 provided by NIST, which are used for testing in this package.

+To run unit tests on this implementation, including all test vectors from the NIST specification, run the command:

+  1. `python3 ff3_test.py`

 ## Implementation Notes

 This implementation was originally based upon the [Capital One Go implemntation](https://github.com/capitalone/fpe).
 It follows the algorithm as outlined in the NIST specification as closely as possible, including naming.

+FPE can be used for sensitive data tokenization, especially with PCI and cryptographically reversible tokens.
+This implementation does not provide any guarantees regarding PCI DSS or other validation.

 While all test vectors pass, this package has not otherwise been extensively tested.